numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 if two DTypes wish to map to the same python type, in most cases DTypes user DTypes should only be implemented for types defined within the same library to avoid the potential for conflicts and .
-It is the DType implementors responsibility to be careful about this and use the flag to disable registration when in doubt.
+It will be the DType implementor's responsibility to be careful about this and use the flag to disable registration when in doubt.

 **Alternatives:**